Helios06/sms_gateway/DOCS.md

 using 2 MQTT topics.
 One for HA scripts to send SMS (`send_sms`) and another one to handle SMS reception and passing back SMS to Home Assistant (`sms_received`)

-Your GSM modem must handle AT commands/responses:
+Your GSM modem must handle the following AT commands/responses

     ATZ = "ATZ"                   # reset modem
     ATE0 = "ATE0"                 # set echo off